GENERAL INFORMATION: 503-823-7404

 1120 SW Fifth Ave, Suite 600, Portland, OR 97204

-The Water Bureau anticipates beginning construction on a new seismically hardened crossing of the Willamette River within the next two years.
+The Water Bureau anticipates beginning construction on a new seismically hardened crossing of the Willamette River beginning in 2018.
 The project will consist of a new tunneled 42” inch steel river crossing, approximately 1,500 feet long and 80 feet below the river bed.

 Seismically hardened means the water main is restrained so it is